kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 ## Kryptokronad / kkrwallet Issues

-#### Q: I'm seeing an error in Kryptokronad `Proof of work too weak for block...` and the syncing stopped.
+#### Q: I'm seeing an error in Kryptokrona `Proof of work too weak for block...` and the syncing stopped.

 This occurs because of the blockchain forking, generally when one mining pool has a very large hashrate.